Z3Prover/z3/c++/README.txt

 2) Using gcc

+You must install Z3 before running this example.
+To install Z3, execute the following command in the Z3 root directory.

+  sudo make install

 Use 'build.sh' to build the test application using g++.
-The script 'exec.sh' adds the bin directory to the path.
-So, example.exe can find z3.dll.

-Remark: the scripts 'build.sh' and 'exec.sh' assumes you are in a Cygwin or Mingw shell.
+It generates the executable 'example'.